landofcoder/magento-2-module-base-widgets/README.md

-# module venustheme/module-basewidget require for Page Builder extension
+# module landofcoder/module-ves-basewidget is required for Page Builder extension

-The module include there widgets for page builder
+The module include there widgets for page builder for magento 2 (2.0.x - 2.4.x)

 ## Require Extensions
-- venustheme/module-all
+- landofcoder/module-ves-all